-COVID-19 has changed life as we know it, and shopping is one of the most affected areas.
-While many retailers have only been able to serve customers online, essential businesses have been forced to quickly adapt to safety protocols to protect customers and employees.
+The coronavirus has changed life in just about every aspect, including shopping.
+Many retailers with a brick-and-mortar presence have been able to shift to serving customers solely online, but essential businesses like Target and Costco have been forced to quickly adapt to new safety protocols to protect customers and employees.

 Young Children Not Allowed in Stores